 Confederated Salish & Kootenai Tribes- Division of Fire- Daily Fire Update

 Weather, Mostly Sunny.
-Temperatures will be 83-88 and relative humidity is expected to be 23-28 percent.
-Winds will be variable 2-4 mph becoming north around 5-7 mph in the afternoon.
+Temperatures will be 84-88 and relative humidity is expected to be 20-25 percent.
+Winds will be upslope/upvally 2-4 mph becoming north around 5-7 mph in the afternoon.

 Evacuation Notices: None at this time.
 Structures Threatened: None at this time, although there are structures adjacent to the fire in Division Zulu with light fuels that have already burned.
 Dixon Rural Fire Department is stationed at the home and local firefighters made defensible space on the structure.
 When the fire first started the structures were threatened, because of the fuels the homes are in, but now the threat has been eliminated.

 Road Closures: To reduce the risk to firefighters and public, the D-6000 road between Revais and Magpie, Magpie D-5000 road are closed.

 There will be a community meeting at 9am Monday, August 3, 2020 at the Dixon School Gymasium.